valkey-io/valkey-doc/docs/management/scaling.md

 Moving hash slots from a node to another does not require stopping any operations; therefore, adding and removing nodes, or changing the percentage of hash slots held by a node, requires no downtime.

-Redis Cluster supports multiple key operations as long as all of the keys involved in a single command execution (or whole transaction, or Lua script execution) belong to the same hash slot.
+Valkey Cluster supports multiple key operations as long as all of the keys involved in a single command execution (or whole transaction, or Lua script execution) belong to the same hash slot.
 The user can force multiple keys to be part of the same hash slot by using a feature called *hash tags*.

-Hash tags are documented in the Redis Cluster specification, but the gist is that if there is a substring between {} brackets in a key, only what is inside the string is hashed.
+Hash tags are documented in the Valkey Cluster specification, but the gist is that if there is a substring between {} brackets in a key, only what is inside the string is hashed.
 For example, the keys `user:{123}:profile` and `user:{123}:account` are guaranteed to be in the same hash slot because they share the same hash tag.
 As a result, you can operate on these two keys in the same multi-key operation.

-#### Redis Cluster master-replica model
+#### Valkey Cluster master-replica model

-To remain available when a subset of master nodes are failing or are not able to communicate with the majority of nodes, Redis Cluster uses a master-replica model where every hash slot has from 1 (the master itself) to N replicas (N-1 additional replica nodes).
+To remain available when a subset of master nodes are failing or are not able to communicate with the majority of nodes, Valkey Cluster uses a master-replica model where every hash slot has from 1 (the master itself) to N replicas (N-1 additional replica nodes).